juanmc2005/diart/README.md

 ![Results table](/table1.png)

+Diart aims to be lightweight and capable of real-time streaming in practical scenarios.
+Its performance is very close to what is reported in the paper (and sometimes even a bit better).

-To reproduce the results of the paper, use the following hyper-parameters:
+To obtain the best results, make sure to use the following hyper-parameters:

 Dataset     | latency | tau    | rho    | delta
 ------------|---------|--------|--------|------